kr40/jonas-js-course-work/README.md

 - Run `npm i` to install all the dependencies.

--Run the server with `Live Server` extension.
+- Run the server with `Live Server` extension.

 Also, I recommend you to install _Live Server_ , _Stylelint_, _Eslint_ & _Prettier_ plugins for VS Code.